-At its largest, the back shell (carapace) measures up to 4 inches across, but it is more common to find smaller, younger crabs.
+At its largest, the back shell (carapace) measures up to 4 inches across, but it is more common to find smaller, younger crabs, often around the size of a quarter.
 Males are generally larger than females of the same age.

 Although known by the common name of green crab, color is not its distinguishing feature.
 Juvenile crabs can change their shell color to match their surroundings each time they molt.
 Adults are usually dark greenish with yellow markings, and often have some orange at the joints.
 The underside of the crab is off-white, but can sometimes be bright yellow or even red.

 The back shell (carapace) is wider at the front than the back.
 The best way to distinguish the green crab from other species is by the number of spines next to the eye (marginal teeth).
 The green crab is entirely distinct from other native crabs with its five marginal teeth.

 The green crab has relatively long legs compared to the main body, and narrow claws.
 The last pair of legs is slightly flattened.

 At this time, we are not asking the public to kill suspected green crabs.
 This may sound counterintuitive but is intended to protect native crabs from cases of mistaken identity.
 European green crab are classified as a Prohibited Level 1 Invasive Species in Washington, meaning they may not be possessed, introduced on or into a water body or property, or trafficked (transported, bought or sold), without department authorization, a permit, or as otherwise provided by rule.
 These regulations may change in the future, but for now they are the law.